gsmatth/shooters-log/README.md

 Example:https://shooters-log-staging.herokuapp.com/api/scorecard/5775cdcd8023621100ee87f6

 Required Data:
-* CompetitionId
+* CompetitionId parameter

 This route will return a scorecard that contains a competition, the matches associated with that competition, and the shots for each of the matches.

 * Authorization Header
   * `Bearer <response token from signin>`

-A scorecard will be returned in JSON format.
-The object will contain a competition object, an array of "matches" containing match objects with a shared  competitionId, and an array of shots arrays.
+A scorecard will be returned in JSON format once a user's token is verified.
+The scorecard will contain a competition object, an array of "matches" containing match objects with a shared  competitionId, and an array of shots arrays.
 Each shot array will contain individual shot data objects.

 Example response:
   ```